What makes a good film camera? – words Al Woods

 Who knows, you could discover a new way of seeing things and open yourself up for new, interesting photographic possibilities.
 But first, you will need to be fully equipped to take up the refreshing analog photograph.
 That’s where the right film camera comes in.
 Here is what makes a good film camera.

 For the smoothest entry into the world of film, you should pick a versatile camera.
-Sure, there are different film cameras for different needs and situations, but the perfect beginner film camera should be simple and easy to use across a full range of situations.
+Sure, there are different film cameras for different needs and situations, but the best amateur camera for film photography should be simple and easy to use across a full range of situations.
 While professionals love the medium (6×4) and large (3×4 Instant) formats, a basic 35mm film stock camera is easy to use and will suffice for everyday photography needs.
 Unless you are a professional shooting portraits, you will not even think about the need for larger formats.

 2. Shutter Priority